How to Roast Frozen Vegetables

 Make it a meal by adding whole grains, pasta, or turning it into a wrap or sandwich.

 • Roasted vegetable grain bowls: Make quinoa, farro, brown rice, barley, or any other grain you like.
-Pile on the roasted vegetables and add some pesto and cheese.
+Pile on the roasted vegetables and add some Skinny Pesto and cheese.
 Easy and delicious.
 Add lentils, chickpeas, white beans, or black beans for protein.

 • Make a roasted vegetable quesadilla or panini: Roasted vegetables and cheese are delicious, especially as a panini or quesadilla.
 Add salsa or pesto for extra flavor.

-• Roasted vegetable tacos or tostadas: Roast your frozen veggies in taco seasoning and add to some warmed corn tortillas with salsa, cheese, and black beans for a healthy vegetarian taco.
+• Roasted vegetable tacos or tostadas: Roast your frozen veggies in Homemade Taco Seasoning and add to some warmed corn tortillas with salsa, cheese, and black beans for a healthy vegetarian taco.

-• Scrambles, omelets, and frittatas: Eggs and roasted vegetables are a natural pair so you can use these in all kinds of egg dishes from scrambles to omelets to egg muffins and more.
+• Scrambles, omelets, and frittatas: Eggs and roasted vegetables are a natural pair, so you can use these in all kinds of egg dishes, like a Western Omelet Frittata, Cottage Cheese Omelet Muffins, and Asparagus Quiche!

 Frequently Asked Questions